 Only one disadvantage of this XSLX extension is that this version is incompatible to run the files prior to Excel 2007.

 - XLSM – Excel file extension

 With the help of an extension, it’s easy to understand that the file contains a macro.
-Because of the security reasons and for protecting a file with computer viruses, malicious macros, infecting computers, etc, this version comes into existence.
+Because of security reasons and for protecting a file with computer viruses, malicious macros, infecting computers, etc., this version comes into existence.

 This file extension is very reliable in terms of macros and for security reasons.

 - XLSB – Excel file extension

 If excel files contain a large amount of data or information, this file extension type fully supports in the compression process, saving, opening, etc.

 An excel file that contains a large amount of data takes a lot of time in the opening in processing that file.
 Sometimes while opening, it gets hanged and frequently crashes.